fahd01/safe-spot/docs/loans_analysis_specification.md

 ### Constraints:
 - User can have one active loan at a time
 - User can have one bidding per loan
+- User can delete his loans when they are still in `IN_BIDDING` status only
+- User can edit his loans when they are still in `IN_BIDDING` status only
+  - editing a loan should reset all accepted bids to `PENDING`

 ### Loan Rating
 The loan interest rate is determined by the system based on the borrower rating and base market interest.